-OPERATIONS TRANSFER/COOPERATION IN EVENT OF BORROWER-OPERATOR AGREEMENT TERMINATION.
+OPERATIONS TRANSFER/COOPERATION IN EVENT OF BORROWER-OPERATOR AGREEMENT EXPIRATION OR TERMINATION.
 Upon the expiration or earlier termination of the Borrower-Operator Agreement, Operator shall cooperate in any legal or lawful manner necessary or required to permit Lender, its successors and assigns, nominee, or a HUD approved replacement operator (“Successor”) to continue to operate and maintain the Healthcare Facility for the Approved Use in Operator’s name, place and stead, including the execution and delivery of such operations transfer documents and or interim sublease or management agreements as may be necessary or appropriate in order that Successor may bill and operate in name of Operator pending receipt of a new license in Successor’s name.
 Operator shall further execute such documentation as may be required to transfer its Medicare and Medicaid provider agreements to the Successor.
 For this purpose, and to the extent not prohibited by applicable law with respect to the Healthcare Assets, Operator irrevocably appoints Lender, its successors and assigns, as Operator’s true and lawful attorney-in-fact, to do all things necessary or required by the state in which the Project is located or any other government entity with jurisdiction over the Project, including, but not limited to, the provision of any and all information and dates, the payment of fees and other charges, and the execution of documents, all in the name of Operator.
 This power is coupled with an interest and is irrevocable.
 The rights and remedies of Lender under this Section 15 are subject to the rights and remedies of First Lender under the First Mortgage Documents.

 INTEREST.
 Any amounts payable by Operator under this Agreement shall bear interest at the lesser of (i) the rate of interest provided in the Note or (ii) the maximum rate permitted by Program Obligations or applicable law, from the date on which such amounts are payable under this Agreement until the date on which such payments are made by Operator to Lender; however, nothing in this Agreement will be deemed to give to Operator the right to withhold payment in consideration of the payment of such interest.